oliviawestmacottssw/SSW.Rules.Content/categories/application-lifecycle-management-alm/rules-to-better-continuous-deployment-with-tfs.md

 - do-you-use-web-compiler-extension

 ---
-Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.
+​​Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit [Application Lifecycle Management](https&#58;//www.ssw.com.au/ssw/Consulting/ALM-TFS.aspx) and book in a consultant.
+If you still need help, visit [Application Lifecycle Management](https&#58;//www.ssw.com.au/ssw/Consulting/ALM-TFS.aspx) [​](http&#58;//www.ssw.com.au/ssw/Consulting/Default.aspx)and book in a consultant.
- Rules to Better Continuous Deployment with TFS 2012, TFS 2013 and TFS 2015
+ ​​​Rules to Better Continuous Deployment with TFS 2012, TFS 2013 and TFS 2015